 Changes in the fair value of the interest rate swaps designated as cash flow hedges (i.e., hedging the exposure to variability in expected future cash flows that is attributable to a particular risk) are offset by amounts recorded in Other comprehensive income (loss).
 If interest rate derivatives designated as cash flow hedges are terminated, the balance in Accumulated other comprehensive income (loss) attributable to those derivatives is reclassified into earnings over the remaining life of the hedged debt.
-The net realized loss related to terminated interest rate swaps expected to be reclassified and recorded in Interest expense within the next 12 months is \$4 million, net of tax.
+The net realized loss related to terminated interest rate swaps expected to be reclassified and recorded in Interest expense within the next 12 months is \$5 million, net of tax.

-The total notional amount of the Company's outstanding interest rate swaps designated as fair value hedges was\$1.2 billion and \$375 million at December 31, 2017 and September 30, 2017, respectively.
+The total notional amount of the Company's outstanding interest rate swaps designated as fair value hedges was\$1.2 billion and \$375 million at March 31, 2018 and September 30, 2017, respectively.
 The outstanding swaps represent fixed-to-floating interest rate swap agreements the Company entered into to convert the interest payments on certain long-term notes from the fixed rate to a floating interest rate based on LIBOR.
 Changes in the fair value of the interest rate swaps offset changes in the fair value of the fixed rate debt.
-The (losses) gains recorded on these fair value hedges, which were offset by (gains) losses recorded to the underlying debt instruments, were immaterial to the Company's consolidated financial results.
+The amounts recorded during the three and six months ended March 31, 2018 and 2017 for changes in the fair value of these hedges were immaterial to the Company's consolidated financial results